 TABLE OF CONTENTS

-The news is in, New Mexico to legalize recreational cannabis.
-Under the new law, adults 21 and older will legally be able to use and grow weed for personal use.
-The state's adult-use market is expected to launch on April 1, 2022.
+New Mexico has legalized recreational cannabis.
+Under the law, adults 21 and older are able to use and grow weed for personal use.
+The state started selling recreational cannabis on April 1, 2022.

 New Mexico to Legalize Recreational Cannabis but What Is Legal?

-Under the new law (HB 2) and starting on June 29, 2021, the following is legal for adults over the age of 21:
+Under the law (HB 2) which started on June 29th, 2021, the following is legal for adults over the age of 21:

 - Possession and purchasing limit: Adults may possess, purchase, and gift other adults the following: